Empirical Bayes in Bayesian learning: understanding a common practice: EBIB approximations to Bayesian inference

-Throughout this section, we focus on {identifiable models} and on the regular case where $\sup_{\lambda \in \Lambda}\pi_\lambda(\theta_0)<\infty$, whereby $\Lambda^* \subset \Lambda$.
-Under the assumptions of Theorem \ref{theo:MMLE}, the conclusions of Theorem 1 in \cite{p+r+s2014} hold in probability, so that the EB posterior distribution $ \Pi_{\hat{\lambda}_n}(\cdot \mid Y) $ and any Bayesian posterior distribution $ \Pi_\lambda(\cdot | Y) $ are not only consistent at $\theta_0$ but are also strongly merging: $\|\Pi_{\hat{\lambda}_n}( \cdot | Y)- \Pi_\lambda(\cdot | Y)\|_{TV} = o_{P_0}(1)$, for all $\lambda \in \Lambda$ and in fact this first order strong merging holds with any posterior associated to a smooth and positive prior density at $\theta_0$.
-Moreover, under additional regularity assumptions on the likelihood, see for instance \cite{vaart_2000}, the posterior distribution associated to a smooth and positive prior density at $\theta_0$ is asymptotically Gaussian, thanks to the reknown Bernstein von Mises property.
-Precisely, it merges in $L_1$ with the density sequence of a $\mathcal{N}(\theta_0+ \Delta_n/\sqrt{n}, I_0^{-1}/n)$, where $\Delta_n=I_0^{-1}S_n(\theta_0)$ and $I_0=I(\theta_0)$, with $S_n(\theta_0)$ and $I(\theta_0)$ denoting the score process and the Fisher information at $\theta_0$.
+The results in the previous sections show that, even when the prior $\pi_\lambda$ can be degenerate (for limit values of $\lambda$) at all or some components of the true $\theta_0$, the MMLE {may} still converge to the prior-oracle $\lambda^*(\theta_0)$; however, for those $\theta_0$, under general conditions as in Theorem 2 of \cite{p+r+s2014}, the EB posterior distribution of the vector $\theta$ {\em will not merge} with any Bayesian posterior from a non-degenerate prior.
+Strong merging of EB and Bayesian joint posterior distributions of $\theta$ can only hold in general in the regular case i.e. for true values $\theta_0$ for which $\sup_\lambda \pi_{\lambda}(\theta_0) < \infty$ and $\Lambda^* \subset \Lambda$; this is the case we consider in this section.
+In fact, as discussed in Section \ref{sec:intro}, even this case requires finer results: first-order comparisons do not allow for distinguishing among different posterior laws.
+A simple but insightful example, helping intuition, is provided in Section D.3 of the Supplement.
+Indeed, under slightly stronger assumptions than those of Theorem \ref{theo:MMLE}, the conclusions of Theorem 1 in \cite{p+r+s2014} hold in probability, so that the EB posterior distribution $ \Pi_{\hatl_n}(\cdot | Y) $ and, for any $\lambda$, the Bayesian posterior distribution $ \Pi_\lambda(\cdot | Y) $ are not only consistent at $\theta_0$, but their densities are also strongly merging, i.e. $\Vert\pi_{\hatl_n}(\cdot | Y) - \pi_{\lambda}(\cdot | Y)\Vert_1=o_{P_0}(1)$; in fact, the EB posterior density merges strongly with {\em any} Bayesian posterior from a prior density positive and continuous at $\theta_0$.
+Moreover, under additional regularity assumptions on the likelihood (see e.g. \citealp{vaart_2000}), those Bayesian posteriors are asymptotically Gaussian, by the Bernstein-von Mises property; specifically, each of them merges in $L_1$ with the density sequence of $\mathcal{N}(\theta_0+ \Delta_n/\sqrt{n}, I(\theta_0)^{-1}/n)$, where $\Delta_n= I(\theta_0)^{-1}S_n(\theta_0)$, $S_n(\theta_0)$ denotes the score process and $I(\theta_0)$ is the Fisher information at $\theta_0$.
 The same is true for the EB posterior density.
-To understand which posterior distribution the EB posterior is targeting, it is thus necessary to consider higher order approximations of the posterior distributions.
-To this end, a higher order $L_1$-comparison of posterior and predictive densities is provided in Sections \ref{sec:nondegenerate}--\ref{sec:nondegpred}.
-For technical convenience, we assume that $\Lambda^*$ consists of a single point $\lambda^* \equiv \lambda^*(\theta_0)$, complying with \eqref{eq:oracle}.
-The asymptotic results in the following two subsections are tacitly meant to hold true under such assumptions, besides those explicitly referenced.
-Examples and extensions to statistical problems which slightly deviate from the postulated setup are illustrated in Section \ref{sec:examples}.
+To understand which posterior distribution the EB posterior is specifically targeting, it is thus necessary to consider higher order approximations.
+To this end, {we here provide} a higher order $L_1$-comparison of posterior and predictive densities.
+For technical convenience, we assume that $\Lambda^*(\theta_0)$ consists of a single point $\lambda^* \equiv \lambda^*(\theta_0)$ such that $\pi_{\lambda^*}(\theta_0)<\infty$.